Vulnerable people get attention at 'True Opening' academic year

 The code leads to a fundraising campaign for teacher Marijn Scholte who litigated against Utrecht University because he was not offered a permanent position after four years of temporary contracts and was shown the door.
 He filed a case, but was given by the subdistrict court no equal and must pay the costs of the proceedings themselves.

-At the 'True Opening' there is attention for his business, because of the QR code that he was not aware of.
-“Here is someone who has been spat out by the university,” says Arnoud Lagendijk, member of the AObsector board and working at Radboud University, on stage.
+At the 'Ware Opening', attention is paid to his business, because of the QR code that he himself was not aware of.
+“Here is someone who has been spat out by the university,” says Arnoud Lagendijk, a member of the AObsector board and working at Radboud University, on stage.
 Scholte is one of the vulnerable.
 He was not given a permanent position and continued to string together temporary contracts.
 “If the work is structural, you should get a permanent contract,” says Scholte.
 The spectators whoop and agree.
 "Shame!"

 stop flex

-Today it is one of the many points of interest during the 'True Opening'.
-Pekdemir mentions it in the closing word: “Stop offering inferior employment conditions.”
-This is necessary, because at some universities 90 percent of the researchers and on average 60 percent of the lecturers work on a temporary contract.
-This afternoon, the union requested personal attention from Minister Robbert Dijkgraaf, who attended the opening of the academic year in Maastricht.
+Today it is one of the many points of attention during the 'Ware Opening'.
+Pekdemir mentions it in the closing words: “Stop offering inferior terms of employment.”
+This is necessary, because at some universities 90 percent of the researchers and an average of 60 percent of the lecturers work on a temporary contract.
+This afternoon, the union personally asked minister Robbert Dijkgraaf for this, who attended the opening of the academic year in Maastricht.

 Party?

 FNV Education & Research also makes a point of temporary contracts.
 Bernard Koekoek of the FNV announces on stage a petition and calls on everyone to grab their smartphone: “The university is yours, claim it.
-Make yourself heard and keep doing that.
-If we do that right, then the next 'True Opening' might be a cause for celebration.”
-The crowd puts a yes in: 'What do we want?
+Speak up and keep doing it.
+If we do that right, the next 'True Opening' might be cause for celebration.”
+The crowd moves one yes in: 'What do we want?
 Fixed contracts!
 When do we want it?
 Now!'

 There is no such thing as a festive touch in The Hague at the 'True Opening'